 The driver in SPS is enabled by pulling the EN pin HIGH.
-The EN pin has internal 250 k $\Omega$ pull-down resistor, so it needs to be pulled-up to $V{CC}$ with an external resistor or connected to the controller or system to follow up the command from them.
+The EN pin has internal 250 k Ω pull-down resistor, so it needs to be pulled-up to V{CC} with an external resistor or connected to the controller or system to follow up the command from them.
 If the EN pin is floated, it cannot turn on the driver.

-The fault flag LOW signal is asserted on the EN / FAULT# pin when a high-side MOSFET fault occurs.
+The fault flag LOW signal is asserted on the EN / FAULT# pin when the driver temperature reaches THDN temperature or a high-side MOSFET fault occurs.
 Then the driver shuts down.

-The typical pull-up resistor value on EN $\sim$ VCC is 10 k $\!\Omega.$ Do not add a noise filter capacitor on the EN pin.
+The typical pull-up resistor value on EN \sim VCC is 10 k $\!\Omega.$ Do not add a noise filter capacitor on the EN pin.